JPablomr/aws_containerized_consoles/README.md

 ### WAITWAITWAIT, can you copy all the cookies and force them off to totesleg.it/trustmebro like that?

-Not really, the, so your cookies can't be siphoned off to totesleg.it for someone to use them to log on as you.
+Not really, Firefox enforces cookie access to only the urls specified in `manifest.json`, so your cookies can't be siphoned off to totesleg.it for someone to use them to log on as you.

 ### Securitay